 On average, Pointers will consume between two to three cups of food every day.
 This will vary, depending on his age, size, and energy levels.
 Of course, if he is a working dog, he might need more than this.
 If he regularly leaves food in his bowl, you should decrease the amount that you feed him.

 He needs a well-balanced diet that offers him high-quality meat protein, carbohydrates, fiber, healthy fats, vitamins, and minerals.
 Dried kibble is a safe way to ensure that he gets everything that he needs and is safe and convenient for you.
-It will also help to lower a buildup of plaque compared to wet foods.
+It will also help to lower the buildup of plaque compared to wet foods.
 We advise feeding him a large breed formula, especially as a puppy.
 This is because they have increased glucosamine levels, which is ideal for an active lifestyle.

 This pup is at risk of suffering from a condition known as gastric torsion, also known as bloat.
 This usually occurs when eating, and it is a life-threatening condition.
 So, it is something to be aware of.
 Never feed him immediately before or after exercise, and spread his food allowance into several different food sittings throughout the day.